sameernadaf21/aps-portfolio/README.md

 ### 2. 🚚 *Logistics and Transportation Optimization*

 #### USE CASE:
-Optimizing logistics and transportation involves managing routes, reducing costs, and improving delivery efficiency.
+Optimizing logistics and transportation entails controlling routes, decreasing costs, and enhancing delivery efficiency.
 Algorithms like Dijkstra's Shortest Path, Vehicle Routing Problem (VRP), and Tree Structures are used to enhance logistics operations.

 #### CHALLENGES:
 Balancing cost reduction with service level improvements.
 Handling dynamic changes in routes and transportation requirements.
 Integrating logistics optimization with real-time data for adaptive decision-making.

 #### STRATEGIES USED:
 - *Dijkstra's Shortest Path Algorithm*: Finds the shortest route for transportation.[code](./codes/5.md)